 When you create a file with any application, the file name is stored exactly as you typed it, for example, "roughdraft.chap1."
 When you display file names with the Files command, they appear with uppercase and lowercase characters, as you typed them when you created the files.
 If you would prefer to see uppercase and lowercase letters, for example, "RoughDraft.Chap1," when you execute the Files command, you can change capitalization with the Rename command.

-Example:
+Rename

+File from roughdraft.chap1

+File to RoughDraft.Chap1

-Rename File from File to [Overwrite ok?]
+[Overwrite ok?]

 [Confirm each?]